alexdiesel/currency-converter/README.md

 # Angular 19 Project

-This project is built with Angular 19 and provides functionality for user registration and login entirely on the browser side.
+This **test task** project is built with Angular 19 and provides functionality for user registration and login entirely on the browser side.
 After logging in, users are redirected to a currency conversion page where they can save results in a table.
 The table remains accessible until the application is reloaded.

 ## Getting Started